Earthquake rattles Southern California; no injuries reported

 SAN FRANCISCO (AP) - An earthquake rattled a large swath of Southern California and parts of Nevada on Thursday morning, making hanging lamps sway and photo frames on wall shake.
 There were no immediate reports of damage or injuries.

-The 6.4 magnitude quake measured struck near in the Mojave Desert, about 150 miles (240 kilometers) northeast of Los Angeles, near the town of Ridgecrest, California.
+The 6.4 magnitude quake measured struck near the Mojave Desert, about 150 miles (240 kilometers) northeast of Los Angeles, near the town of Ridgecrest, California.

 The United State Geological Survey initially said it measured at a 6.6 magnitude.